drewsilcock/silcock-dev/worker/README.md

 - `view_dedup` – `(slug, visitor, day)` rows used to count one view per visitor per day.
 This is the only table that grows unbounded, so a daily cron prunes rows older than two days.

+The `LiveCounter` Durable Object (one instance per slug, addressed by `idFromName(slug)`) holds the open WebSockets for a post using the hibernation API, so it sleeps between join/leave events and bills no compute while idle.
+The reader count is simply how many sockets it currently holds — nothing is persisted.
+It's declared as a SQLite-backed class so it runs on the free plan.

 ## Configuration (`wrangler.toml`)